 Whether you are bonding, fairing or applying fabrics, the success of the application depends not only on the strength of the epoxy, but also on how well the epoxy adheres to the surface to which it is being applied.
 Unless you are bonding to partially cured epoxy, the strength of the bond relies on the epoxy’s ability to mechanically “key” into the surface.
-That is why the following three steps of surface preparation are a critical part of any secondary bonding operation.
+That is why the following three steps of surface preparation are a critical part of any secondary bonding operation using epoxy.

 |1.
-Clean||Bonding surfaces must be free of any contaminants such as grease, oil, wax or mold release.
+Clean||Epoxy bonding surfaces must be free of any contaminants such as grease, oil, wax or mold release.
 Clean contaminated surfaces with lacquer thinner, acetone or other appropriate solvent.
 Wipe the surface with paper towels before the solvent dries.
 Clean surfaces before sanding to avoid sanding the contaminant into the surface.
 Follow all safety precautions when working with solvents.|

 |2.
-Dry||All bonding surfaces must be as dry as possible for good adhesion.
+Dry||All epoxy bonding surfaces must be as dry as possible for good adhesion.
 If necessary, accelerate drying by warming the bonding surface with a hot air gun, hair dryer or heat lamp.
 Use fans to move the air in confined or enclosed spaces.
 Watch for condensation when working outdoors or whenever the temperature of the work environment changes.|

 |3.
-Sanded||Sand smooth non-porous surfaces—thoroughly abrade the surface.
+Sanded||Before applying epoxy, sand smooth non-porous surfaces—thoroughly abrade the surface.
 80-grit aluminum oxide paper will provide a good texture for the epoxy to “key” into.
 Be sure the surface to be bonded is solid.
 Remove any flaking, chalking, blistering, or old coating before sanding.
 Remove all dust after sanding.|

 Special preparation for various materials